Multiple Intelligence Approach

 Maryel’s teachers observe their students from eight new perspectives

-In recent years, new definitions of intelligence have gained acceptance and have dramatically enhanced the appraisal of human competencies.
+In recent years, new definitions have gained acceptance regarding the concept of “intelligence” which has dramatically enhanced the appraisal of human competencies.

 - Verbal/linguistic intelligence